Dean’s Panel Guidelines: Sexual Misconduct

 - No party to the proceeding (including witnesses) may discuss any aspect of this case with other students and/or any other members of the Haverford community.
 Exceptions to this proscription include students’ conversations with deans, CAPS counselors and EEO Officers.
 The Dean of the College will determine whether any aspect of the proceedings or resolutions must be disclosed in accordance with law.

-- No one from outside of the Haverford community who has not serving in the capacity of support person, as already agreed to by the Panel Chair, may be present at the hearing.
+- No one from outside of the Haverford community who is not serving in the capacity of support person, as already agreed to by the Panel Chair, may be present at the hearing.
 This includes parents, siblings, other relatives or attorneys.

 - No contact is permitted with Panel members before, during and after the hearing by anyone not a direct party to the proceedings.
 No contact is permitted by any party on the subject of the proceedings with the President of the College other than that specified in the Appeals process.